Reimagining Porsche’s

 Nav/bolt swapped for layers + re-center to match map expectations.

-To quantitatively measure the usability of our final high-fidelity prototype for the redesigned app flow, we conducted two rounds of testing using the industry-standard System Usability Scale (SUS).
+To quantitatively measure the usability of my final high-fidelity prototype for the redesigned app flow, I conducted two rounds of testing using the industry-standard System Usability Scale (SUS).
 The SUS score provides a global measure of perceived usability on a scale of 0-100, where scores above 80 are considered excellent.

 Usability Testing on Maze: